 The scientifically research-based reading curriculum that Springfield uses is "Treasures" (Macmillan McGraw Hill) which has been aligned with the Minnesota Academic Standards in English Language Arts (2010).
-Small group and individualized instruction is used to differentiate for the needs of diverse learners.
+Small group instruction is used to differentiate for our diverse learners.

 PROFESSIONAL DEVELOPMENT: